-Share your thoughts about all aspects of being a student at Worcester on our brand new Ideas www.worcsu.com/ideasforum

-Forum.
-The Ideas Forum is a direct, new, and effective way to get your voice heard, and you can use it as many times as you want during your time as a University of Worcester student!
-If an idea receives at least 25 'up-votes', the SU will then be able to consider it.
+Share your thoughts about all aspects of being a student at Worcester on our brand new Ideas forum.
+The Ideas Forum is a direct, new, and effective way to get your voice heard, and you can use it as many times as you want during your time as a University of Worcester student.
+If an idea receives at least 15 'up-votes', the SU will then be able to consider it.
 The more votes and comments an idea gets, the more power it gives us to try and action it.